eclipse-tractusx/item-relationship-service/docs/administration/administration-guide.md

           suffix: /api/v1/ids/data
         catalog:
           limit: 1000 # Max number of catalog items to retrieve from the controlplane
+          pagesize: 50 # Number of catalog items to retrieve on one page for pagination
         apikey:
           header: "X-Api-Key" # Name of the EDC api key header field
           secret: "" #<edc-api-key>